sriramhs/warden-be/README.md

 ## Objectives

-You are given full ownership and responsibility for this endpoint.Your task is to build a **search page in Next.js** that consumes this API and provides users with both search and filtering capabilities. **Specific Requirement is given below.**
+Your task is to build a single **search page in Next.js** that consumes this API to return accurate results and provides users with both search and filtering capabilities. **Specific Requirement is given below.**

 The focus here is **functionality rather than design**.
 This means the main priority is on backend query optimization (efficiently handling multiple filters, scaling to larger datasets, and returning results quickly) and smooth frontend integration (accurate wiring between filters, search, and API responses).
 The UI itself can remain minimal: a simple search bar, intuitive filtering inputs, and property cards showing relevant information are more than enough.